llorllale/llorllale.github.io/_posts/2022-05-22-kubernetes-in-action.md

 _Containers_ are instances of pre-packaged images (or "snapshots") of executable software that can be run on any platform[^2], including Kubernetes.
 Pods are what run your application.

-In case the number of connections to the Pod node in the [diagram above](#kubernetes-resources): Pods are the workhorse of a Kubernetes application deployment.
+The _Pod_ resource is centered in the [diagram above](#kubernetes-resources) because it is the workhorse of a Kubernetes application deployment.
 We'll explore most of those other objects in later sections.
+TODO and later articles?

 The following example pod definition was created with `kubectl run nginx --image=nginx --dry-run=client -o yaml` (with a couple of unnecessary fields removed):